kean/Nuke/README.md

 Nuke will automatically load image data, decompress it in the background, store image in memory cache and display it.

-> To learn more about the image pipeline [see the dedicated section](#h_design).
+> To learn more about the image pipeline works [see the dedicated section](#h_design).

-Nuke keeps track of each *target*.
-When you request an image for a target a previous outstanding request gets cancelled.
-The same happens automatically when the target is deallocated.
+Nuke keeps track of each image view.
+When you request a new image for a view the previous outstanding request gets cancelled.
+The same happens automatically when the view is deallocated.

 ```swift
 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {